A New Causal Rule Learning Approach to Interpretable Estimation of Heterogeneous Treatment Effect: Propensity score matching of the ASD data

 \section{Propensity score matching of the ASD data}

-We use R package \textit{MatchIt} \citep{ho2011package} to implement the whole PSM procedure on the pre-treatment variables of the ASD data.
+We use the R package \textit{MatchIt} \cite{ho2011package} to perform the propensity score matching procedure on the pre-treatment variables of the ASD data.
 Note that we recode the negative treatment to $0$ instead of $-1$.
 The procedure involves three core aspects: propensity score estimation, data matching, and balance diagnostics.
 We measure the distance between samples in terms of propensity scores and try various combinations of propensity score estimation models and matching methods.
-Our final choice goes to a covariate balancing propensity score (CBPS) \citep{imai2014covariate} model with the following implementation formula to estimate propensity scores, by which the samples are stratified into subclasses for matching:
+Our final choice goes to a covariate balancing propensity score \cite{imai2014covariate} model with the following implementation formula to estimate propensity scores, by which the samples are stratified into subclasses for matching:

-\textit{treatment = othdhis + chdhis + \textit{othchd} + atrial + $\sqrt{atsize0}$ + \textit{\textit{\textit{nyha}}} + mesh + phth + murmur + \textit{electb} + xece + \textit{sysbp} + \textit{diabp} + age + sex + \textit{BMI} + employ.}
+\textit{treatment = othdhis + chdhis + othchd + atrial + $\sqrt{atsize0}$ + NYHA + mesh + phth + murmur + electb + xece + sysbp + diabp + age + sex + BMI + employ.}